NuTufts/nutufts_edepsim_dataset_maker/shower_classifier_clue/README.md

 We will save the info using Petastorm repository.
 This is based on pyspark and provides a fairly convenient way to load data into the network.

+## Steps

+* We run edep-sim to generate electron and photon simulations
+* We use a script to convert info into the petastorm dataset database

+When making a large dataset, we'll use the grid to run the two steps over many nodes.
+We will also help the structure of the database by splitting it by jobid.